Twister (1996 film): Plot

-On an Oklahoma farm in 1969, young Jo Harding, her parents, and their dog take shelter from an F5 tornado (Note: Although the tornado in the opening scene is identified as being of F5 intensity, the scene takes place two years before the Fujita scale was developed by Ted Fujita, in collaboration with Allen Pearson, to rate tornado intensity.
-Damage ratings were applied retroactively for tornadoes that occurred before the scale was formally implemented in 1972.) that destroys their farm and kills Jo's father as he tries to secure their cellar door.
-Twenty-seven years later, Jo is a tornado-obsessed meteorologist leading a team of storm chasers.
-Her estranged husband, Bill, an ex-storm chaser turned television weatherman, travels to Oklahoma with his fiancée Melissa to obtain Jo's signature on their divorce papers.
+On an Oklahoma farm in 1969, young Jo Thornton and her parents take shelter from an F5 tornado (Note: Although the tornado in the opening scene is identified as being of F5 intensity, the scene takes place two years before the Fujita scale was developed by Ted Fujita, in collaboration with Allen Pearson, to rate tornado intensity.
+Damage ratings were applied retroactively for tornadoes that occurred before the scale was formally implemented in 1972.) that destroys their farm and kills Jo's father.
+Twenty-seven years later, Jo is a tornado-obsessed meteorologist leading a storm chaser team.
+Her estranged husband, Bill Harding, an ex-storm chaser turned TV weatherman, travels to Oklahoma with his fiancée Melissa to obtain Jo's signature on their divorce papers.

-Jo shows Bill the realized "Dorothy", a device containing hundreds of small weather sensors that he conceptualized.
+Jo shows Bill the realized "Dorothy", a device containing hundreds of small weather sensors that Bill conceptualized.
 Dorothy could revolutionize tornado research and potentially provide an earlier storm-warning system, but the device must be deployed dangerously close to a tornado to work.
-Jo's team rushes off to chase a developing storm, failing to sign the papers, forcing Bill and Melissa to follow.
+Jo's team rushes off to chase a developing storm, forcing Bill and Melissa to follow.

-Jonas Miller, a rival storm chaser and former colleague with corporate funding, stole Bill's idea for his own Dorothy-like device, Dot3, which he plans to deploy first and claim credit for the design.
-Enraged, Bill agrees to accompany Jo and the team for one day to launch Dorothy.
+Jonas Miller, a rival storm chaser with corporate funding, stole Bill's idea for his own Dorothy-like device, Dot3.
+Bill agrees to accompany Jo and the team for one day to launch Dorothy.
 As the team pursues a rope tornado, Jo's truck runs into a ditch attempting to intercept it.
-Jo and Bill are forced to take shelter under a bridge as the tornado corners them resulting in the truck and one of the four Dorothy prototypes destroyed.
-With more storms developing, Bill leads the team in his own truck, chasing an F2 tornado.
-They encounter Jonas's team just as Bill predicts a change in the tornado's path and diverts their course.
-They chase the F2 now a Waterspout onto Kaw Lake that is accompanied by another with multiple vortices.The other waterspout thrashes the truck around leaving them unharmed, but Melissa traumatized in the process.
+Jo and Bill take shelter under a bridge, but the truck and one of the four Dorothy prototypes are destroyed.
+Bill leads the team in his own truck, chasing another tornado.
+They chase the tornado, now a waterspout, onto Kaw Lake that is accompanied by another with multiple vortices.
+The waterspout thrashes the truck around, leaving them unharmed, but Melissa is traumatized.